rustic crafts & chic decor

 Birch is a great tree to work with and the white papery bark is such a clean crisp look that is very desirable for many craft projects.
-There are several ways to gain access to birch logs for this craft You can purchase birch logs from a place such as birchbarkstore.com or you can get a permit to cut trees from public land.
+There are several ways to gain access to birch logs for this craft.
+You can purchase birch logs from specialty stores or you can get a permit to cut trees from public land.
 Another option is to wait for a storm and then search for freshly fallen birch trees to use.
 Of course, if you have your own trees you can harvest or prune them as you wish.

 Skill Level: Moderate